3.2. Out-of-source build¶

 # .gitignore _builds

-compare it with similar file for in-source build:
+compare it with the entries required for an in-source build:

 # .gitignore *.sln *.vcxproj *.vcxproj.filters *.xcodeproj CMakeCache.txt CMakeFiles CMakeScripts Debug/* Makefile Win32/* cmake_install.cmake foo foo.build/* foo.dir/* foo.exe x64/*